syscoromith/jest/docs/TutorialReact.md

 [TestUtils](http://facebook.github.io/react/docs/test-utils.html).
 We use Enzyme for this example.

-You have to run `yarn add --dev enzyme` to use Enzyme.
+You have to run `yarn add --dev enzyme enzyme-adapter-react-16` to use Enzyme.
 If you are using a React version below 15.5.0, you will also need to install `react-addons-test-utils`.

 Let's implement a simple checkbox which swaps between two labels: